questdb/.github/profile/README.md

 QuestDB is an open-source time-series database for high throughput ingestion and fast SQL queries with operational simplicity.
 It supports schema-agnostic ingestion using the InfluxDB line protocol, PostgreSQL wire protocol, and a REST API for bulk imports and exports.

-The project is built from scratch in zero-GC Java and C++, without code dependencies.
+The project is built from scratch in zero-GC Java, C++ and Rust, without code dependencies.

 Our [live demo](https://demo.questdb.io/) includes a NYC taxi trips dataset of 1.6 billion rows, market data ingested live from the Coinbase API, and a geospatial dataset.
+Our real-time [market data dashboards](https://questdb.io/dashboards/crypto/) are powered by QuestDB and Grafana.

 ## 🤝 Contributing